 What Is Mastering?

-Polishing The Sound
+Polishing the Mixed Sound

-- Stereo enhancement for a more impressive sonic sound.
+- Stereo enhancement for a more impressive sonic sound

-The mastered track should always sound better than a finished mix.
+A mastered track should always sound better than a finished mix.
 The end goal is to ensure the sound is at its absolute best.

-In the case of a CD, it can mean converting to 16 bit/44.1 kHz audio through resampling and/or dithering, setting track indexes, track gaps, PQ codes, and other CD-specific markings.
+In the case of the now ageing compact disk, it can mean converting to 16 bit/44.1 kHz audio through re sampling and/or dithering, setting track indexes, track gaps, PQ codes, and other CD-specific markings.